QRQuick/QRQuick/README.md

 Simply enter the information you want to encode, and QRQuick will generate a QR code that you can download and use immediately.

+## Roadmap
+- Tracking & Analytics: QRQuick will soon offer tracking, allowing you to monitor how many times your QR codes are scanned, and where they are scanned from.

 ## Contributing

 Feel free to fork this project and submit pull requests to enhance features or fix issues.